IABTechLab/uid2docs/docs/guides/mobile-plugin-ima-ios.md

 ## Installation

-Prerequisite: Install the Google Interactive Media Ads SDK and the UID2 iOS SDK.
+Prerequisite: Install the Google Interactive Media Ads SDK and the UID2 SDK for iOS.

-Install the UID2 iOS IMA Plugin via Swift Package Manager to an existing app with the UID2 iOS SDK and the Google Interactive Media Ads SDK installed.
+Install the UID2 iOS IMA Plugin via Swift Package Manager to an existing app with the UID2 SDK for iOS and the Google Interactive Media Ads SDK installed.

 ```
 .package(url: https://github.com/IABTechLab/uid2-ios-plugin-google-ima.git, exact: "0.3.0")